NewGaea/kasuto_hylian/lexicon/hylian_lexicon_2023.md

 + **shëmse** (shehm' say) _noun._ 1. sun; especially of Hyrule's world
 + **shi** (shee) _verbal adjunct._ 1. is, am; progressive verbal adjunct, creates a continuous, incomplete mood
 + **shije** (shee' djay) _noun._ 1. breast, mammary; usually used in plural form as _shijën_, considered a base, common, or vulgar anatomical term
-+ **shite** (shee' tay) _noun, verbal adjunct._ 1. self 2. to oneself; reflexive verbal adjunct, creates the reflexive mood, or a vebr being done by the agent to themself
++ **shite** (shee' tay) _noun, verbal adjunct._ 1. self 2. to oneself; reflexive verbal adjunct, creates the reflexive mood, or a verb being done by the agent to themself
 + **shiu** (shee' oo) _verbal adjunct._ is, was; passive verbal adjunct, creates a passive voice which places the subject into a patient role
 + **shïnte** (shihn' tay) _noun._ 1. sh, S; name of the thirtieth letter of the Classical Hylian _aktaite_
 + **sho** (shoh) _verbal adjunct._ 1. used to, was doing; imperfect verbal adjunct, creates an incomplete tense and only applies to the simple past tense